-As at the 31 March 2022, the Group comprised the Company, Bazalgette Ventures Limited (BVL), Bazalgette Holdings Limited (BHL), Bazalgette Tunnel Limited (BTL) and Bazalgette Finance plc (BF).
+As at the 31 March 2022, the Group comprised the Company, Bazalgette Tunnel Limited (BTL) and Bazalgette Finance plc (BF).
 BTL, trading under Tideway, is an independent regulated water company which was awarded a licence by Ofwat in August 2015.
 The emphasis given to BTL, which trades under the name 'Tideway', throughout this report reflects its importance to the overall performance of the Group.

-The principal activity of the Company is to act as the ultimate holding company of the Group and to act as the vehicle for shareholder share capital financing.
+The principal activity of the Company is to act as an intermediate holding company.
 It does not carry out any activities beyond this role.